Tiamat-Tech/Llama2-Code-Interpreter/README.md

 This project allows LLM to generate code, execute it, receive feedback, debug, and answer questions based on the whole process.
 It is designed to be intuitive and versatile, capable of dealing with multiple languages and frameworks.

-## Key Features
+## 🌟 Key Features

-- Code generation and execution
+- 🚀 Generation and Execution of Code: Tailor-made codes spun into existence and executed smoothly.
-- Interactive debugging and feedback
+- 🔎 Interactive Debugging & Feedback: Real-time engagement in debugging, accompanied by constructive feedback for an improved coding experience.
-- Dynamic question-answering system based on code gen, execution, feedback, and debugging
+- 🧠 Dynamic Q&A System: A revolutionary question-answering mechanism powered by cutting-edge code generation, execution, real-time feedback, and interactive debugging.
-- Integration with the GPT-4 AI model
+- 🤖 Seamless Integration with GPT-4: Smooth interactivity with the advanced GPT-4 AI model for superior user experience.
-- Internet access support for extensive functionality
+- 🌐 Internet Access Support: Comprehensive functionality, powered by full support for internet access.
+Make the world wide web your sandbox!

 ## Installation